Healing from Emotional Abuse: A Journey to Self-Resilience and Recovery

 Use their exact words, “I can tell you are upset.
 Am I correct?”

 “I understand your feelings and what you said.
-However, using those words is unhelpful because of the legal, financial or moral consequences if you carry out your threat.
-Are you prepared for the consequences?”
+However, using those words is unhelpful because of the legal, financial, or moral consequences if you follow through with your threat.
+Are you prepared for the consequences?“

-Again, use this when you have no other choice, but to confront an emotional abuser.
+Use this when you have no other choice but to confront an emotional abuser.
 Otherwise, don’t take the bait!
-In the next section, we will talk about how engaging with an abuser from an energy of uncontrolled rage helps nobody, especially you.
+In the next section, we will talk about how engaging with an abuser when you are extremely angry helps nobody, especially you.

 One of the most important things to keep in mind as you start learning about emotional abuse is not to get baited into prolonged, uncontrolled anger.